MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M01L03_Starter.md

 ## Scenario

-Fabrikam are an environmental consultancy that advises customers on programs and related projects covering water, air, and soil.
+Fabrikam is an environmental consultancy that advises customers on programs and related projects covering water, air, and soil.

-Fabrikam work long-term with their customers to improve the sustainability of natural resources.
+Fabrikam works long-term with its customers to improve the sustainability of natural resources.
 A Power Platform solution has been built by Contoso for Fabrikam to support the delivery of programs and projects.

 You are a Power Platform functional consultant and have been assigned to the Fabrikam project for the next stage of the project.